 The fact that there are three major credit bureaus and two major credit-scoring companies also means there isn’t one singular credit score.
 That’s a common myth, but there are actually hundreds of credit scoring models in use.
 The most common credit scores do all use the same 300-850 range, though.

 All credit scores are based on the contents of our major credit reports.
 So if you improve your credit report, your score will also rise.
 Two major ways to do that include disputing any errors on your reports, as well as adding positive information through actions like on-time payments and low credit utilization.

 Finally, signing up for a free WalletHub would be a good move for both your credit report and score.
-WalletHub is the only site that gives you free credit scores and reports that are updated on a daily basis.
+WalletHub gives you free credit scores and reports that are updated on a daily basis.
 You’ll also benefit from personalized credit improvement advice.
 This will tell you not only how to improve your credit, but also how long it will take.

 For more tips, you can also check out WalletHub’s in-depth credit improvement guide.